csfore/gentodo/README.md

 Currently a small feature set but currently the program has:
 - Human-readable data storage
   - Can't count how many times I've seen programs use sqlite for stuff like this)
-- 0 external dependencies outside of Python 3 (as of 2023-11-22)
-  - Might use Click?
-See Todo
 - Simple enough syntax for anyone to use
+- Sync Bugzilla bugs to keep track of them in one place

 ## Building

 Gentodo currently uses setuptools as its build system so building it is extremely easy.

-1. Ensure you have Python installed (Gentodo is tested on Python 3.11 and 3.12
+1. Ensure you have Python installed (Gentodo is tested on Python 3.11 and 3.12)
 2. Create a virtual environment with `python -m venv .venv`
 3. Source the environment with `. .venv/bin/activate`
 4. Use pip to build it with `pip install -e .`